bfarmilo/isoinspector/README.md

 Just run the page and either paste bytes in Base64 format or browse to a local file.
 To switch parsing modes click on the button at top right.

 ## Programming notes
-Using a custom version of ebml where you pass an 'external schema' as a second argument to the decoder.
+Added a feature to ebml where you pass an 'external schema' as a second argument to the decoder.
 Similar to ebml-universal package, but instead of having to specify the whole schema only pass in the additional definitions.

 ## Architecture notes
 To clean up, need to pass a consistent object to the view layer to render.
 View layer needs the following: